-We live in a big world which can make anyone feel small.
-However, there are some living in this big world that feel particularly smaller than small.
+We live in a big world — which can make anyone feel small.
+However, there are some of us living in this big world that feel particularly smaller than small.
 Hi, my name is Deslonde Harvey and I am an introverted business woman.
-Once upon a time I was really uncomfortable about being an introvert before I actually knew what an introvert was.
-But as soon as I was able to put a name with how I felt on an everyday basis, immediate total self-acceptance was established; I realized there are a lot of people out there like me as well.
+Once upon a time I was really uncomfortable about being an introvert, but that was before I actually knew what an introvert was.
+But as soon as I was able to put a name with how I felt on an everyday basis, I felt immediate total self-acceptance; I realized there are a lot of people out there like me.
 It’s not wrong — it’s just different!
-But finding out that the word “introvert” really exists gave me so much clarity and confidence.
+But finding out what the word “introvert” really means gave me so much clarity and confidence.
 I was so intrigued by finding out what an introvert was.
-My extrovert husband has received so many articles (sent by me) on introversion that when he receives one now (yes, I still send them) he’s thinking something along the lines of, “Another one?
+My extrovert husband has received so many articles (sent by me – duh) on introversion that when he receives one now (yes, I still send them) he’s thinking something along the lines of, “Another one?
 I know babe, you’re an introvert… I get it.”

 But really… this is so much a part of me, and now that I have learned to accept it I am ultimately trying to find the appropriate tools to embrace it as well as share my story to help motivate others to do the same.
 As said before, I used to be ashamed of being an introvert.
-A lot of times I felt drained in social group settings (and sometimes still do).
+In the past, I’ve felt drained in social group settings (and sometimes still do).
 You can see how this would be an issue for me as I just opened my own business… talk about freak out moment!
 I am by all means not an introvert expert and have not found all the strategies to deal with being an introvert.
-But because I have taken this new leap of faith by opening my own business, I have no choice but to find coping mechanisms that will help establish security being an introvert through my new venture.
+But because I have taken this new leap of faith by opening my own business, I have no choice but to find coping mechanisms that will help establish confidence in being an introvert through my new venture.
 With all that being said, I want to share what I’ve learned thus far.

 Let’s start with this question.
 Do you want to know why introverts are so quiet?
-Because they are thinking… not just a little bit — like A LOT.
-They are too busy thinking and overanalyzing things that they can’t talk to the people around them.
-I am an over-thinker by far.
-A positive of overthinking is that it can get you out of trouble by being aware of consequences which lead to making fewer mistakes; a negative of overthinking is that… it can get you into trouble.
-Let me explain in an example… I would be thinking about work while playing with my child before her nap time.
+Because they are thinking… not just a little bit — like, A LOT.
+They are too busy thinking and overanalyzing things to talk to the people around them.
+I am definitely an over-thinker.
+A positive of overthinking is that it can get you out of trouble by being aware of potential consequences, which could lead to making fewer mistakes; a negative of overthinking is that, well, it can get you into trouble.
+Let me explain.
+I would be thinking about work while playing with my child before her nap time.
 After I put her down for her nap, I would then think about how terrible of a mother I was because I didn’t truly devote all my time to my daughter because work was on my mind.
-And then I finally get in bed after a long day’s work and try to go to sleep but instead think about how I mentally beat myself up all day because I looked at the big picture which then leads me to think … WHY DO I DO THIS TO MYSELF!
+And then I finally get in bed after a long day’s work and try to go to sleep but instead think about how I mentally beat myself up all day because I looked at the big picture which then leads me to think … WHY DO I DO THIS TO MYSELF!?

 So now you are going to start living in the present, right?
-This brings me to another overthinking con… “present” situations can be unnecessarily awkward sometimes causing you to second guess yourself.
-A short example would be something along the lines of this… you are in a social setting and, of course, you feel uncomfortable and then the unthinkable happens — you said something “out of the box” to a complete stranger which leads you to over-think the situation for the remainder of the event and then some.
+This brings me to another overthinking con… “present” situations can be unnecessarily awkward, and sometimes cause you to second guess yourself.
+A short example would be something along the lines of this… you are in a social setting and, of course, you feel uncomfortable, and then the unthinkable happens — you said something “out of the box” to a complete stranger, which leads you to over-think the situation for the remainder of the event — and then some.

-Let’s refer to a situation like this as a trivial introvert episode.
-Trivial introvert episodes happen all the time and in so many different forms.
-These scenarios take up valuable thinking time that can ultimately be put to use elsewhere.
-One of my trivial introvert episodes look along the lines of, “I messed up a deal with a potential client because of XYZ … how stupid can I be?!”
-Again, that’s unnecessary pressure and stress that I (and you) just don’t need.
+Let’s refer to a situation like this as a “trivial introvert episode.”
+Trivial introvert episodes happen all the time, and in so many different forms.
+These scenarios take up valuable thinking time that could ultimately be put to better use elsewhere.
+One of my trivial introvert episodes looked along the lines of, “I messed up a deal with a potential client because of XYZ … how stupid can I be?!”
+Again, that’s unnecessary pressure and stress that I (and you) just don’t need in your life.

-Fun fact, did you know there are scientific reasons why introverts are… introverts?
-Which leads me to my last introvert coping strategy that seems crazy.
+Fun fact: did you know there are scientific reasons why introverts are… introverts?
+Which leads me to my last introvert coping strategy that might seem a little crazy.
 Accept that you are an introvert.
-Laugh if you want, but because I am an over-thinker I actually thought of ways I could change myself to be an extrovert.
+Laugh if you want, but because I am an over-thinker I actually thought of ways I could change myself to become an extrovert.
 I wonder how many hours I wasted on that thought (or maybe I shouldn’t wonder)?
 But it’s true… there is something about mentally accepting you for you.
-Because of self-acceptance, you hold yourself accountable and you learn about your strengths as well as your weaknesses.
-Don’t try to force yourself to be someone you’re not, but at the same time challenge yourself in uncomfortable situations.
+When you finally embrace who you are, you hold yourself accountable and you learn about your strengths as well as your weaknesses.
+Don’t try to force yourself to be someone you’re not, but at the same time, you can still challenge yourself in uncomfortable situations.
 If I didn’t challenge myself, I would have never made the leap.
-Does anyone else have any coping strategies to help out the quiet ones?
+Does anyone else have any coping strategies to help out our fellow “quiet ones?”
 If so, leave them in the comments below!